indeedeng/iwf-golang-sdk/gen/iwfidl/docs/WorkflowStartOptions.md

 `func (o *WorkflowStartOptions) HasSearchAttributes() bool`

 HasSearchAttributes returns a boolean if a field has been set.

+### GetWorkflowConfigOverride

+`func (o *WorkflowStartOptions) GetWorkflowConfigOverride() WorkflowConfig`

+GetWorkflowConfigOverride returns the WorkflowConfigOverride field if non-nil, zero value otherwise.

+### GetWorkflowConfigOverrideOk

+`func (o *WorkflowStartOptions) GetWorkflowConfigOverrideOk() (*WorkflowConfig, bool)`

+GetWorkflowConfigOverrideOk returns a tuple with the WorkflowConfigOverride field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkflowConfigOverride

+`func (o *WorkflowStartOptions) SetWorkflowConfigOverride(v WorkflowConfig)`

+SetWorkflowConfigOverride sets WorkflowConfigOverride field to given value.

+### HasWorkflowConfigOverride

+`func (o *WorkflowStartOptions) HasWorkflowConfigOverride() bool`

+HasWorkflowConfigOverride returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)